 Is there a dress code?

-There is a school uniform.
+There is a school uniform with many changes this year.
 As students progress through the grades they change slightly.
-Different versions are worn by the preschool, kindergarten–grade 4, grades 5–7 and the 8th graders.
+Different versions are worn by the preschool, kindergarten–grade 5, grades 6–8, and 8th grade.
 There is also a gym uniform that everyone wears on gym day.

 How are the test scores?

 Based on national student norms, our students scored very high in the Iowa Tests of Basic Skills standardized test which students in grades 3-7 took in May 2019.
 Our students scored better that 75% of all who took the same test.

 What is the pupil to teacher ratio?

 The present ratio in K-8 is 15 to 1, and 8 to 1 in our preschool.